Management of radioactive waste

-The principles of separation and recycling try to manage all of the waste including that which is radioactive, following the criteria for minimization at the source (for which infrastructure has been implemented to separate the waste at collection points where products are collected separately and, where necessary, adopting human resources that perform specific tasks of direct measurement of radioactive waste, to select and separate those without contamination).
+The principles of separation and recycling try to manage the wastes following the criteria for source minimization (for which infrastructure has been implemented to separate the waste at collection points where products are collected separately and, where necessary, adopting human resources that perform specific tasks of direct measurement of radioactive waste, to select and separate those without contamination).
 The promotion of reutilization, as well as separation, and recycling is done in the training sessions taught by staff in aspects of environmental and radiation protection.

 Extensive Research and Development and Innovation is either promoted or supported by Iberdrola Generación Nuclear in this area in coordination with ENRESA, R&D bodies and national authorities.